jessepav/lacygoill-wiki-backup/vim/vim9.md

     E1081: Cannot unlet var~

+---

+See `:h vim9-declaration /Global`:

+>     Global, window, tab, buffer and Vim variables can only be used
+>     without `:let`, because they are are not really declared, they can also be
+>     deleted with `:unlet`.

 ## How to prevent a variable from being accessible in a later statement?

 Put it inside a `{}` block: